siegeon/magic.lambda.crypto/README.md

 public key in an email, or you might need to physically meet the person whom you want to communicate with, and give him a USB stick with your public key.
-The latter might be important if you fear what's often referred to as a _"man in the middle attack"_, where some malicious agent, takes your public key, and gives a bogus and fake public key to the 3rd party.
-This results in that the man in the middle can intercept your communicate, decrypt it, and re-encrypt it with your public key, before he or she sends it to you.
+The latter might be important if you fear what's often referred to as a _"man in the middle attack"_, where some malicious agent, takes your public key, and gives a bogus and fake public key to the other party.
+This results in that the man in the middle can intercept your communication, decrypt it, and re-encrypt it with your public key, before he or she sends it to you - In addition to that he can use a similar mechanism to impersonate your signatures, allowing the other party to falsely believe some message originated from you, when it did indeed originate from a malicious _"man in the middle"_.

 There are several different ways to create a key pair, just have the above in mind as you do, and you start using cryptography in your Hyperlambda applications.